 For instance, statistics showed that the average YouTube video length was around 11 to 12 minutes in 2018.
 However, the average gaming video was 24.7 minutes long, while music videos averaged 6.8 minutes.
 Likewise, the average length of entertainment videos was 12.9 minutes.

 Smartphones and tablets have conquered the world, and we use them for various purposes.
 For example, social media marketing statistics show that mobile devices help us connect and interact with others.

 YouTube has also benefited from the worldwide adoption of smartphones and tablets, and most people watch YouTube on mobile devices.

 These days, it seems like everyone has an account on YouTube.
 After all, the platform offers almost every type of video content, making it interesting to a global audience.
 But to learn more about YouTube viewers, we have to look at the demographics and the following statistics.

-According to company filings, press materials, traffic data, app downloads, and other data, YouTube’s global user base in 2021 is 2.24 billion.
+According to company filings, press materials, traffic data, app downloads, and other data, YouTube has around 2.5 billion users.